The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Dimensional analysis of relations between characteristic charge carrier concentrations and minimum metallic conductivity

 Since the coefficient matrix of the above system of linear equations is nonsingular, the dimensionless number $C_1$ is independent of all dimensioned parameters.
-Thus, the constant $C_1$ is universal, and Eq.\ (\ref{dim_length}) describes a proportionality.
+Hence, the constant $C_1$ is universal, and Eq.\ (\ref{dim_length}) describes a proportionality.

-Not surprisingly, $l_{\rm c}$ agrees with the Bohr radius up to a dimensionless constant.
-Therefore, for three-dimensional systems, the corresponding critical concentration, $n_{\rm c} = 1/ l_{\rm c}^3$, must satisfy a relation with the structure of Eq.\ (\ref{mott_crit}), where only the constant at the right-hand side remains undetermined.
+Not surprisingly, $l_{\rm c}$ agrees with the effective Bohr radius up to a dimensionless constant.
+Therefore, for three-dimensional systems, the corresponding critical concentration, $n_{\rm c} = 1/ l_{\rm c}^{\ 3}$, must satisfy a universal relation with the structure of Eq.\ (\ref{mott_crit}), where only the constant at the right-hand side remains undetermined.

 The condition $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ defines a second characteristic length, $\widetilde{l_{\rm c}}$, a corresponding density $\widetilde{n_{\rm c}}$, and a characteristic conductivity value, $\sigma_{\rm c}$.
 In analogy to Eq.\ (\ref{dim_length}), the characteristic length $\widetilde{l_{\rm c}}$ must fulfill the relation